How to use Few & Little

 • I have a little money. (a small amount)

-2. Few and little is used to mean “not enough”, or to give the small quantity/number a negative meaning.
+2. We use few and little (without “a”) to mean “not enough”, or to give the small quantity/number a more negative meaning.

 • I have few friends. (a small number, and I wish I had more)